 - Restorative Dentistry is ideal for people with minor chipped or broken teeth, as it helps restore the smile.

-- Cosmetic Dentistry is can fix things like discoloration, stains, and small gaps between the teeth.
+- Cosmetic Dentistry is perfect to fix things like discoloration, stains, and small gaps between the teeth.

 How It Works